 In the next article, we will talk about the Cyber Assessment Framework.

 Cetome is an independent security consultancy based in London, UK and Lyon, France and operating globally.
 We work with organisations where security is important and that need to tackle several challenges in terms of resources, capabilities or skills.
-Most of our clients have an international presence and 250+ staff.
 At Cetome, we understand the challenges of the NIS Directive its complexity.
 We work with OESs to help them assess their security posture and implement appropriate and proportionate security measures.
 Cetome has developed and delivered the only GCHQ Certified Training on the NIS Directive and the Cyber Assessment Framework.

 About the Author